 - The methodologies used in UTAM's carbon footprint calculation, as well as the scope of assets covered, will continue to evolve.
 As new methods and data become available, we will evaluate how they can best be incorporated into our calculation process.
 For example, private equity and real estate assets were added to the footprint calculation in 2018, while corporate bonds and the EVIC approach were integrated for 2021 year-end calculations. - We also recognize that there are limitations to the footprint metrics themselves.
-Calculated results can be affected by factors outside UTAM's control, including lags in emissions reporting or missing emissions data, as well as shifts in foreign exchange rates and changes in the market values of the securities included in the LTCAP Sub-Portfolio.
-We endeavour to use the most recently available information in our calculations and have adopted a standardized approach to both data gathering and the treatment of missing data.
-For the 2022 carbon footprint results, emissions data available by January 31, 2023, was used in the calculations. - Carbon footprint metrics are not a forward-looking measure of the LTCAP Sub-Portfolio's exposure to climate risk (i.e., its climate risk sensitivity).
+Calculated results can be affected by factors outside UTAM's control, including lags in emissions reporting or missing emissions data, shifts in foreign exchange rates and changes in the market values of the securities included in the LTCAP Sub-Portfolio.
+We endeavour to use the most recently available information in our calculations and have adopted a standardized approach to data gathering and the treatment of missing data.
+For the 2023 carbon footprint results, emissions data available by January 31, 2024, was used in the calculations. - The carbon emissions of Sovereign Bond holdings (specifically Canadian Federal Government Bonds) are also being calculated and monitored following the methodology recommended by PCAF and the NZAOA.
+This calculation is not within the scope of the limited assurance process as it cannot be readily aggregated into the total reported carbon footprint for LTCAP (for example, the methodology recommends the usage of Purchasing Power Parity (PPP) GDP to attribute emissions as opposed to EVIC).
+As this is a new data gathering and calculation process, UTAM will continue to monitor how the measurement process evolves and may incorporate enhancements as they are established as valid and reliable. - Carbon footprint metrics are not a forward-looking measure of the LTCAP Sub-Portfolio's exposure to climate risk (i.e., its climate risk sensitivity).
 By the nature of the calculations and data used, metrics are snapshots at one point in time of the Sub-Portfolio's attributed emissions.